sariabuqoura/CISSP/README.md

      * must be be conusingly similar to another trademark
      * shouldnt be descriptive of the goods and services
  * Patnets
-   * Desgin patents
+   * Desgin patents protect the appearance (weak IP)
-   * Utility patents
+   * Utility patents protect the function
    * protect the intellectual property of the inventors.
    * provide period of 20 years, from the time of invention
    * at the end of patent exclusivity period, the invention is in the public use.